xmengkinaxis/CPP/System Design Interview Checklist.md

 * assumption: surge in traffic <br>

 # 2 Capacity Estimation and Constraints: Traffic, Storage, Network/Bandwidth, Memory(cache) Estimation.
+Estimate the scale of the system we are going to design. <br>
 The estimation will be helpful later when focusing on scaling, partitioning, load balancing, and caching <br>
 What are the constraints? <br>